We Are Never Ever Getting Back Together: Live performances and usage in popular culture

-Swift performed the song live for the first time at the 2012 MTV Video Music Awards on September 6, 2012, which was held at the Staples Center in Los Angeles.
+On August 13, 2012, Swift performed an acoustic rendition of "We Are Never Ever Getting Back Together" for her "YouTube Webchat" recorded in Nashville.
+On September 6, Swift performed the song live at the 2012 MTV Video Music Awards, which was held at the Staples Center in Los Angeles.
 Swift was the last performance of the night and, wearing a red and white striped shirt and black shorts (reminiscent of a female circus ringmaster), began her performance in an area resembling a recording studio before taking the stage along with her back-up singers, dancers and band (in animal costumes) took the stage.
 Swift also performed the song live at the iHeartRadio Music Festival in 2012 and 2014.
 During her visit to Brazil, she performed the song on TV Xuxa and during a concert in Rio de Janeiro on September 13, 2012.
-"We Are Never Ever Getting Back Together" is the opening theme song of the reality TV show Terrace House: Boys × Girls Next Door, which began on October 12, 2012, and is included on some of its soundtracks.

-Swift performed the song on the British version of The X Factor on October 14, 2012.
+Swift performed the song on an episode of the ninth series of the British version of The X Factor on October 14, 2012.
 She performed the song on the German TV show Schlag Den Raab.
 On January 25, 2013, Swift performed "We Are Never Ever Getting Back Together" at the Los Premios 40 Principales in Spain.
 The next day, she performed it in Cannes, France, during the NRJ Music Awards.
 On February 10, 2013, Swift performed the song at the 2013 Grammy Awards, opening the ceremony.
-She performs the song on her Red Tour nightly as the finale.
+She performed the song on her Red Tour nightly as the finale.
 A rock version of the song was performed on The 1989 World Tour.
 More recently, the song was performed as a mashup with "This Is Why We Can't Have Nice Things" as the finale on Swift's Reputation Stadium Tour.
 Swift performed the song on the iHeartRadio Wango Tango on June 1, 2019.
 On December 8, she performed an acoustic version of the song at Capital FM's Jingle Bell Ball 2019 in London.
-Swift included "We Are Never Ever Getting Back Together" on the set list of the Eras Tour (2023).
+Swift included "We Are Never Ever Getting Back Together" in the Red section of the Eras Tour (2023–2024).